nongio/layers/doc/engine.md

 ### Nodes
 Nodes have animatable properties that accepts changes and schedule them in the engine to be executed.
 Using this Command pattern, changes to the nodes have a consistent api between immediate changes and animated changes.
-The rendering commands are optimised using skia display list.
+The rendering commands are optimised using display list.